banq/jdonframework/readme.txt

 In the "doc\english" directory there are all documents about how to use.

 In the "doc\chinese" directory there are chinese documents about how to use.

+In the "example" directory there are serveral examples that show  how to use jdon, in these examples directory run 'mvn package'.